layoutBox/PinLayout/README.md

 Cell A:

-* A1 is left aligned with a fixed width of 50px
+* A1 is left aligned with a width of 50px
 * A2 fill the remaining space

 ```javascript